URL path: Index page // Angiotensin Converting Enzyme (ACE)

 More information

-Angiotensin converting enzyme (ACE) is an enzyme found mainly in lung epithelial cells and at lower concentrations in blood vessels and kidneys.
-This enzyme is responsible for the conversion of angiotensin I to angiotensin II, a vasoconstrictor, which in turn stimulates the adrenal cortex to produce aldosterone.
-Elevated levels of angiotensin converting enzyme have been found in patients with active sarcoidosis, which is believed to be produced by epithelial cells and macrophages of the granuloma.
-Thus, the angiotensin converting enzyme assay is used in the diagnosis of sarcoidosis as well as in monitoring the patient's response to treatment for the disease.
-It can also be used in the diagnosis of Gaucher disease.
+Angiotensin-converting enzyme (ACE) is an enzyme found mainly in lung epithelial cells and at lower concentrations in blood vessels and kidneys.
+This enzyme is responsible for converting angiotensin I to angiotensin II, a vasoconstrictor, which stimulates the adrenal cortex to produce aldosterone.
+Elevated levels of angiotensin-converting enzyme have been found in patients with active sarcoidosis, which is believed to be produced by epithelial cells and macrophages of the granuloma.
+Thus, the angiotensin-converting enzyme assay is used to diagnose sarcoidosis and monitor the patient's response to treatment for the disease.
+It can also be used to diagnose Gaucher disease.

 Possible Interpretations of Pathological Values